Challenging Work and Income decisions: Reviews and appeals

 Social Security Act 2018, ss 411–415

-Benefit decisions that involve medical assessments are reviewed by a Medical Appeal Board.
-This includes decisions about whether you’re entitled to:
+Any decisions that involve medical assessments are reviewed by a Medical Appeal Board.
+This includes decisions about whether you’re entitled to a benefit, or whether you have to carry out certain obligations.

 Who sits on a Medical Appeal Board?